NativeScript/docs/content/guide/platform-version-handling.md

 title: Platform Version Handling
 ---

 There are several key things to understand about platform version handling within the scope of your NativeScript project.
-Platform versioning pertains to specific SDKs shipped with Android, iOS, visionOS, macOS, Meta Quest, etc.
+When talking about platform versions, we are referring to specific platform level SDKs shipped with Android, iOS, visionOS, macOS, Meta Quest, etc.

 In general, maintaining `package.json` dependency versions is often a familiar topic with JavaScript developers.
 We recommend [this article](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Client-side_tools/Package_management) as well as [our overview here](https://docs.nativescript.org/guide/development-workflow/using-packages#package-managers) if not familiar with JavaScript package managers.